 The demand for these services is driven by the growing outsourcing trend in preclinical drug development.
 These services are critical to the successful development of new drugs and devices, including obtaining FDA regulatory approval.
 Primedica has over 300 customers, including many of the top pharmaceutical and biotechnology companies, which significantly overlap with our customer base.
-Primedica has nearly 800 employees, 45 of whom are doctoral level professionals.
+Primedica has nearly 700 employees, 45 of whom are doctoral level professionals.
 For the year ended December 31, 2000, Primedica's revenues were \$72.3 million.
-We acquired Primedica from Genzyme Transgenics Corporation for approximately \$51.1 million, including \$25.7 million in cash, \$16.4 million in restricted stock (subject to repurchase by us through July 1, 2001) and \$9.0 million in assumed debt.
+We acquired Primedica from Genzyme Transgenics Corporation for approximately \$51.1 million, including \$25.7 million in cash, \$16.4 million in restricted stock and \$9.0 million in assumed debt.